stackhpc/ansible-slurm-appliance/ansible/roles/rebuild/README.md

   send to `/dev/null` by default, as the root user running this has no shared directory for job output.

-- `rebuild_job_reboot`: Bool, whether to add the `--reboot` flag to the job to actually trigger a rebuild.
-Useful for e.g. testing priorities.
+- `rebuild_job_reboot`: Optional.
+A bool controlling whether to add the `--reboot` flag to the job to actually trigger a rebuild.
+Useful for e.g. testing partition configurations.
 Default `true`.

 - `rebuild_job_options`: Optional.
 A string giving any other options to pass to [sbatch](https://slurm.schedmd.com/sbatch.html).
 Default is empty string.